Redline Garage is reader-supported. We earn affiliate commissions from qualifying purchases — how this works.

 Step 1 — Store It Right After the Drain

 A sealable drain pan (screw-top or snap-close spout) is easiest — drain into it, seal, and it's ready for transport.
-Otherwise transfer into a clean sealable jug or an empty 5-litre oil bottle.
-It must be completely sealable, previously held a petroleum product (not food or water), and clearly labelled "USED ENGINE OIL".
+Otherwise transfer into a clean sealable jug or an empty 5-quart oil bottle.
+It must be completely sealable, previously held a petroleum product (not food or water), and clearly labeled "USED ENGINE OIL".

 Keep it uncontaminated — this is critical.
 Recyclers can process pure used oil; they cannot process oil mixed with other fluids, which becomes chemical waste.
-Never mix used oil with coolant, brake fluid, transmission/power-steering fluid, petrol or diesel, solvents, or water.
-If you have multiple fluids, store each in a separate labelled container.
+Never mix used oil with coolant, brake fluid, transmission/power-steering fluid, gas or diesel, solvents, or water.
+If you have multiple fluids, store each in a separate labeled container.

 A sealed used-oil jug ready for transport next to an old oil filter in a zip-lock bag